shlinkio/github-actions/README.md

 ## Reusable workflows:

-* `docker-build-and-publish`: Publish multi-arch docker images in docker hub and GHCR.
+* `docker-publish-image`: Publish multi-arch docker images in docker hub and GHCR.
 * `docker-migrate-registry`: Migrate docker images from public registry to GHCR.
 * `js-lib-ci`: Continuous integration for JS libraries.
 * `js-lib-publish`: Publish JS library to npm registry and create GitHub release, when a JS library is tagged.